In private letter to Redskins, FedEx said it will remove signage if name isn’t changed

 Until recent weeks, there was no evidence of a fracture among the Redskins’ owners.
 Nor was there evidence that the team’s name was unacceptable to FedEx, the team’s other major sponsors, Goodell or the NFL’s 31 other owners.

-But the May 25 death of George Floyd, an unarmed black man, while in custody of Minneapolis police, brought the issues of police brutality, racial injustice and systemic racism to the fore of the nation.
-It also triggered a reexamination of statuary, symbols, institution’s names and corporate logos that many have long regarded as fitting or benign, but other regard as symbols of hate and oppression.
+But the May 25 death of George Floyd, an unarmed black man, while in custody of Minneapolis police brought the issues of police brutality, racial injustice and systemic racism to the fore of the nation.
+It also triggered a reexamination of statuary, symbols, institutions’ names and corporate logos that many have long regarded as fitting or benign but others regard as symbols of hate and oppression.

 The Redskins’ name and logo have become part of that roiling national debate.
 As CEO of major corporations take public stands in favor of inclusion and justice, it has become untenable to support those issues on one hand while bankrolling an NFL team name that represents the opposite to growing numbers.